 There is also a direction in force in relation to aerial work certificate holders and safety management systems.
 It is recommended that operators review section 18 of CASA EX72/24.
 The approval mentioned in this section of the exemption is taken to be a significant change due to it activating paragraph 138.012(d) of CASR.
-Operators are to apply for this approval by applying for a significant change via the Aerial Work Operations (CASR Part 138)) form available on CASA's website.
+Operators are to apply for this approval by applying for a significant change via the Aerial Work Operations form available on CASA's website.

 In addition to this regulation, the Part 138 MOS can prescribe further operational circumstances requiring the provision of a SMS or provide relief.
-Refer to Chapter 5 of the MOS.
+Refer to Chapter 5 of the MOS (currently reserved).

-- 1. Paragraph 5.02(1)(a) requires operators who conduct fireground personnel carriage operations to have an SMS.
-As such these operators are also required to nominate and appoint a safety manager to their organisation (refer GM 138.110 and 138.115). - 2.
-Operators should refer to section 19 of CASA EX73/24 which refers to the aerial work SMS deferral general exemption ending on a date specified in writing by CASA.12 - For operators to whom this regulation is not applicable, it is worth noting that they are still required to have a description of their safety policy in their operations manual.13 For more information on developing a safety management system, refer to AC 119-01 Safety management systems for air transport operations.
+Note: For operators to whom this regulation is not applicable, it is worth noting that they are still required to have a description of their safety policy in their operations manual.12 For more information on developing a safety management system, refer to AC 119-01 - Safety management systems for air transport operations.